What to Wear for Business Headshots: The Best Guide for Success

 Quick answer: what to wear for business headshots, right now

 If you are skimming before a meeting, here is the short version.
 Solid colors in mid-tones photograph beautifully.
 Fit matters more than fashion.
-Bring options so we can adapt on the day.
+Bring multiple outfits and different outfits so we can adapt on the day and achieve a variety of looks.

 Three default outfits that work for most people walking into our studio:

-For suits: Dark navy or charcoal jacket, light blue or white collared shirt, simple tie or open collar.
-This is your safest bet for finance, law, consulting, and any industry where formal clothing reads as credibility.
+• For suits: Dark navy or charcoal jacket, light blue or white collared shirt, simple tie or open collar.
+This is your safe bet for finance, law, consulting, and any industry where formal clothing reads as credibility.
+A black suit is also an option, but keep in mind it can be very formal and should be styled thoughtfully to avoid looking like a uniform.
+For more formal industries or roles, black tie attire is appropriate and conveys sophistication and professionalism.

-For tech and creative: A great solid-color sweater or button up shirt in a saturated hue.
+• For tech and creative: A great solid-color sweater or button up shirt in a saturated hue.
 Clean sneakers if we shoot wider.
 Optional casual jacket for variety.
+A casual look is also a strong choice for these industries.
 Wearing clothes that reflect your daily style helps your headshot feel authentic to the outside world.
+Bright colors can capture attention, especially in creative industries, but should be chosen carefully to avoid overwhelming the viewer.

 A few universal rules: solids win over patterns, higher necklines beat low ones, and newer or well-pressed pieces outperform “old favorites” that have lost their shape.
 Our Times Square studio lighting favors mid-tone solids in deep blues, forest greens, and jewel tones.
+Jewel tones like emerald, purple, and burgundy are professional yet add personality.
+Deep colors like navy blue, charcoal gray, and burgundy convey trust and competence.
 Busy patterns like tight checks and thin stripes can create moiré on camera, which pulls the focal point away from your face.

 A simple rule of thumb: dress one small notch sharper than a normal meeting with your ideal client or your board.
 That is the sweet spot.

-Below, I will break down color choices, fit, accessories, hair, makeup, and how all of this changes for on location headshots NYC versus studio versus remote sessions.
+Below, we break down color choices, fit, accessories, hair, makeup, and how all of this changes for on location headshots NYC versus studio versus remote sessions.

 How we plan your wardrobe: corporate, executive, and remote sessions